mahamedm1/devops-learning1/linux/bandit/level-02-to-03.md

 **Solution:**
 ```
-cat
+cat ./"--spaces in this filename=="  or  cat ./--spaces\ in\ this\ filename--
 ```

 **Explanation:**
-- cat will expect a standard input if you run the command "cat" - as explained in "man cat"
+- cat will not open a file with spaces present in it's name.
+It will assume each word is a separate argument
-- So you must place "./" before "-"
+- So you must enclose the filename with quotation marks or place a backslash after each word and place a space in between them.
-- This tells cat to open the file in this directory named "-"

-**Password:** PK8fYLZg2hnHSz83plBL1iEPKdD3QToB
+**Password:** 7ZZ2LFrykP2zEyvBl4m3clcL7tGYJPME

-**What I learned:** I learned that you need to specify to the cat command to open the file located in this directory rather than just naming the file after the command.
-Otherwise it will expect an input from the user
+**What I learned:** I learned that you cannot use cat to view the contents of a file that contains a space in it's name.
+To bypass this, you must use quotation marks or place a backslash after each word.